Frequently Asked Questions for Riders

 We're really excited to share that Rock to Rock is moving ahead in a new direction for this spring.
 We'll still be able to celebrate Earth Day, and take real action in response to the climate emergency, and raise critical support for local environmental organizations -- while respecting important public health guidance about masks and social distancing.

 We're inviting participants to do Rock to Rock in small groups at staggered starts.
 You can start at East Rock Park and ride 20 or 60 miles.
-There will also be a Family Ride within Edgewood Park.
+There also will be a 2-mile Family Ride within Edgewood Park.
 You are also welcome to hike to around East Rock Park or to the summit of West Rock y yourself or sign up for our hikes/walks with leaders.
-If you are not comfortable getting out on April 24 you can take 5, 20 or 60 actions on behalf of our environment.
+If you are not comfortable getting out on April 24 you can take 20 or 60 actions on behalf of our environment.
 You can ride a stationary bike or set a new milestone for your home exercise routine.
 And we ask, however you are celebrating Rock to Rock, that you post videos and photos on Facebook, Instagram, and Twitter, using the hashtags #myrocktorock and #rocktorock2021.

 Is there a fundraising minimum?